 In addition, Dippin’ Dots’ brand is light-hearted, fun-loving, and about bringing people together.
 That’s why the open letter was an attempt to make friends and heal the breach.
 Campaigns have to truly reflect your brand’s values and personality if they’re going to catch on.

-Dippin’ Dots serves as an example of how brands can effectively harness the power of the social media ecosystem.
+Dippin’ Dots serves as an example of how brands can effectively harness the power of the social media ecosystem and paid advertising.
 The next time your brand gets a negative review, consider carefully how best to respond.
 You may find you’ve been handed an incredible opportunity.

 *Combined total potential reach according to GroupHigh.